minprog/programming-1-hispeed/info/10 Syllabus.md

 ## Books

 No books are required for this course.
-However, we do have a number of books available for you to use in the lab.
-You are welcome take one of those and read them as a preparation for or review of one of the lectures.
 If one seeks additional reference, here are some suggestions:

 *For Those Less Comfortable*